 As can be seen, there is a considerable difference in NAND endurance and selecting the wrong type will have an impact on application performance.

 Bridging the Gap with pLSC (SLC mode)

 SLC mode is a hybrid of 2 bit per cell MLC using intelligent firmware to emulate the storage states of SLC.
-This results in increased endurance on MLC (20-30K P/E cycles) at only at a fraction of the cost when compared to SLC.
-For industrial applications where cost and reliability are of equal importance this offers good middle ground.
-In the marketplace SLC mode is often referred to as pSLC and some manufacturers have their own brand name, such as iSLC and aMLC, but essentially these are all the same thing.
+This results in increased endurance on MLC (20-30K P/E cycles) at only a fraction of the cost when compared to SLC.
+For industrial applications where cost and reliability are of equal importance, this offers a good middle ground.
+In the marketplace, SLC mode is often referred to as pSLC and some manufacturers have their own brand name, such as iSLC and aMLC, but essentially these are all the same thing.

 Which NAND type is right for my application?

 Each application will have different demands on endurance, temperature, performance and data retention so it will depend on which criteria are most important.
-Generally, for industrial applications where quality, reliability and longevity of supply are required, SLC, pSLC or industrial grade level MLC are used.
-For consumer based technology, where the impact of losing functionality or data is not severe and devices are typically thrown away or replaced at low cost, TLC or 3D TLC will be used.
+Generally, for industrial applications where quality, reliability and longevity of supply are required, SLC, pSLC or industrial grade level MLC is used.
+For consumer-based technology, where the impact of losing functionality or data is not severe and devices are typically thrown away or replaced at low cost, TLC or 3D TLC will be used.